 This course covers programming microcontrollers/ microprocessors in the C programming language.
 Students learn to design, code, and test simple structured programs.
 Topics include data types, formatted Input/Output, operators, expressions, loops, functions, structures, array, pointers and memory management.

 (Prerequisite: Secondary IV Mathematics: Technical and Scientific or Science Options or Sec V Mathematics: Cultural, Social, and Technical Option or equivalent)

 This course is designed for first-year Electronics Technology students who have not taken or passed the secondary V Mathematics course: Technical and Scientific or Science Options.
 It provides the tools necessary for their program with emphasis on real valued functions and their applications to Electronics.

 (Prerequisite: Secondary V Mathematics: Technical and Scientific or Science Options or equivalent)

 This is a standard first course in Differential Calculus.
-It introduces the concept of limits for sequences and functions and, in particular, studies the derivative and its applications in analyzing functions and in solving related rate and optimization problems.
+It introduces the concept of limits and functions and, in particular, studies the derivative and its applications in analyzing functions and in solving related rate and optimization problems.

 This course prepares the student for the two co-op work terms and introduces them to local employers in the high-tech industries and federal government.
 Students develop job hunting skills through resume writing, mock interviews and portfolio preparation.